 45-51 ½” H, 20 ¾” W

-Free Shipping within the US.
-Excludes AK and HI
+Free shipping within the continental US (excludes AK and HI).